nette/nette/readme.md

 - `tests`: contains Nette Framework unit tests and testing tool.

-- `tools`: contains supporting tools as a Requirements Checker, script that can check if your system meets the requirements for running Nette Framework.
+- `tools`: contains supporting tools such as the Requirements Checker, script that can check if your system meets the requirements for running Nette Framework.

 Getting started